 I do sometimes get sick of this public transport | Java to Bali | Vlog 144

-My last two days in Java were less impressive than I thought they would be.
-To put it short, I had a scooter accident in Banyuwangi and cancelled both trips.
-Instead, I’ve spent the last two days at the hostel, feeling sad about not being able to do anything.
-But I’m still travelling, and a traveller has to keep moving.
-Today, I’m leaving my fantastic adventures in Java behind, and I’m travelling to Bali
+My last two days in Java weren’t quite what I expected.
+To put it simply, I had a scooter accident in Banyuwangi and had to cancel both trips.
+Instead, I spent the last two days at the hostel, feeling disappointed about not being able to explore.
+But I’m still travelling, and as a traveller, I need to keep moving.
+Today, I’m leaving my amazing adventures in Java behind and heading to Bali!

-I don’t know how long I will spend in Bali and when I’ll return to Jakarta.
-Not to mention that I still need to figure out where to go from there.
-Those are things that I have to figure out in the next few days or weeks.
+I’m not sure how long I’ll stay in Bali or when I’ll head back to Jakarta.
+Not to mention, I still need to decide where to go next.
+These are decisions I’ll need to make over the coming days or weeks.

 Travelling to Bali:

-Travelling usually means much public transport, and that is no different today.
-It started with a taxi from the hostel to where the ferry for Bali leaves.
-In Bali itself, it took me two buses to Ubud, which is my next destination.
-I also had to split up with my travel companion as she was going north of the island.
+Travelling typically involves a lot of public transport, and today was no exception.
+It started with a taxi from the hostel to the ferry terminal for Bali.
+Once in Bali, I took two buses to Ubud, my next destination.
+I also had to part ways with my travel companion, as she was heading north.

-By the time I reached Ubud, the sun was already setting.
-It was a good thing that the bus’s open door kept me entertained because going from one transport mode to another makes a day feel long.
+By the time I arrived in Ubud, the sun was already setting.
+Fortunately, the bus’s open door kept me entertained, because switching between different transport modes can make a day feel quite long.

-I checked in at my new hostel and went to the rooftop bar and restaurant to eat something.
-There, I suddenly saw one of my travelling companions from my trip to Australia again.
-At the start of my east coast adventure, she was my first friend in Cairns, and now we meet again in Bali.
-I don’t know how it works, but the world can be small.
-It is not the first time I have rerun into people while travelling, but I’m more than surprised every time it happens.
-From being in the same room in Cairns to being in the same room in Ubud!
-An excellent way to start travelling to Bali!
+I checked into my new hostel and headed to the rooftop bar and restaurant for dinner.
+There, I unexpectedly ran into one of my travel companions from my Australia trip.
+At the beginning of my east coast journey, she was my first friend in Cairns, and now we’re reunited in Bali.
+The world can be incredibly small sometimes.
+This isn’t the first time I’ve run into people while travelling, but it always catches me by surprise.
+From sharing a room in Cairns to sharing a room in Ubud! #hostellife What a perfect way to start my Bali adventure!